 Cordyceps: A Boost for Energy and Respiration

-Lion’s Mane: Keeping Brain Fog and Fatigue at Bay
+Lion’s Mane: Keeping Brain Fog and Irritability at Bay

-Other mushroom products that may help your immune system and mood throughout fall and winter include Real Mushrooms’ chaga (capsules and powder), reishi (capsules and powder), and turkey tail (capsules and powder).
+Other mushroom products that may help your wellness throughout fall and winter include Real Mushrooms’ chaga (capsules and powder) to help promote gut health and turkey tail (capsules and powder) for immune system support.

 To help get your circadian rhythm back on track, we’ve created two vegan golden milk recipes, one for morning and one for night.
 The morning recipe contains Lion’s Mane, well known for its ability to support healthy brain function and fight oxidative stress.
 Combined with ashwagandha, ginger, black pepper, cinnamon, and turmeric (a.k.a. the “healing spice” responsible for the golden color), this golden milk with Lion’s Mane is a powerful way to start your morning to provide you with sustained mental energy.

-Reishi may be the best known for its immunostimulating abilities, but it’s also a potent sleep aid.35 Support the immune system, reduce stress, and improve sleep?
+The second golden milk recipe contains Reishi mushroom extract, known for its immuno-stimulating and sleep-supporting benefits.35 Boost immune system functions, reduce stress, and improve sleep?
 Including reishi in our nighttime golden milk recipe was a no-brainer!